 Children who need a little bit of extra help are identified through a variety of ways such as our whole-class screening process, by class teachers or through communication with families and outside agencies.
 Working closely with parents we carry out full assessments of identifying children’s social, emotional and behavioural needs.
 This helps us to build a bespoke Thrive action plan of activities to support their needs.

 A Thrive action plan is a plan of activities tailored to support a child’s identified social and emotional learning targets.
 They are play and arts based activities designed to help a growth mindset.
 Activities may include; playing in sand and water, cooking, painting, model making, projects around their interests and exploring various situations through play.
 The action plans are reviewed regularly so that we can track and understand progress that each child has made.

 We try to emphasise to everyone that Thrive is just like any other intervention.
 If a child is struggling with reading, writing or maths we give them extra support, and this is the same with social and emotional learning.

 At Carr Lodge Academy we don’t consider Thrive to be an intervention carried out in the Thrive room for just a few children, we consider it to be a whole-school approach.
 We all believe that all behaviour is communication and that communication needs to be understood and supported - not ‘dealt’ with.
 Thrive feeds into everything we do; celebration assemblies, sharing achievements - not just academic ones, getting to know everyone and their families and celebrating our diversity.

-Our current Thrive trained practitioners within Carr Lodge Academy are Sara Curtis.
+Our current Thrive trained practitioners within Carr Lodge Academy is Angela Rankin.
 If you have any questions please do not hesitate to ask or for more information on the Thrive approach visit their website,